laravel/docs/dusk.md

 <a name="shorthand-selectors"></a>
 ### Shorthand Selectors

-The `elements` method within page classes allow you to define quick, easy-to-remember shortcuts for any CSS selector on your page.
+The `elements` method within page classes allows you to define quick, easy-to-remember shortcuts for any CSS selector on your page.
 For example, let's define a shortcut for the "email" input field of the application's login page:

     /**
      * Get the element shortcuts for the page.